 To encrypt or to say turn your email into gibberish code – so that only the receiver with the decipher key can read – use Protonmail or Mailvelope if you’re a Gmail user; don’t worry!
 It has browser extensions to set up quickly.

-The only concern with email encryption is that both receiver and sender has the same encryption software; isn’t worth especially for sensitive-content emails?
+The only concern with computer privacy and email encryption is that both receiver and sender has the same encryption data security and privacy; isn’t worth especially for sensitive-content emails?
 Or else your email could be breached like the one that happened recently, in which 773 Million Exposed.

-To encrypt your online conversation, use Off-the-Record Messaging; use Pidgin on your Windows, Adium on your Mac OSX and any other with similar features.
-Such software is easy to use while keeping your conversation uber secure and private; send anything but be protected!
+To encrypt your online conversation, use Off-the-Record Messaging; use Pidgin on your Windows, Adium on your Mac OSX, and any other with similar features.
+Such data security and privacy software is easy to use while keeping your conversation uber-secure and private; send anything but be protected!

-Password is the first line of defense when it comes to computer privacy, make sure that should be strong, unique and keep-changing; don’t use easily-guessed password, preferably a combination of letters, symbols, and numbers.
+Password is the first line of defense when it comes to computer privacy, make sure that should be strong, unique and keep-changing; don’t use easily guessed passwords, preferably a combination of letters, symbols, and numbers.

 If you keep using one password for all your accounts just because of the fear of forgetting new ones, then hackers will also use the same skills to intrude in your personal info and bypass your computer privacy.
-So, remain tension free and do hire a virtual manager to keep your passwords protected; get a password manager like 1Password, LastPass, Dashlane or any other and forget being remembering passwords.
+So, remain tension-free and do hire a virtual manager to keep your passwords protected; get a password manager like 1Password, LastPass, Dashlane or any other and forget being remembering passwords.

 Password managers keep all your passwords in an encrypted database and autofill them when you need them; add their browser extension, or get their mobile version to keep all your app passwords secure.

-Some browsers, like Chrome and Firefox, has a built-in password manager, but might be less secure and more vulnerable to security risks than third-party apps.
+Some browsers, like Chrome and Firefox, have a built-in password manager, but might be less secure and more vulnerable to security risks than third-party apps.

-According to The Guardian, browser autofills used to steal users’ details in phishing attacks; so don’t trust them anymore!
+According to The Guardian, browser auto-fills steal users’ details to conduct phishing attacks; so don’t trust them anymore!
 It’s better to stick with a third-party password manager, or if you want to track SMS and call to control vishing and smishing, then look for the best option in town.

 Incognito/Private Browsing – Configure your Browser

 As we have discussed earlier, browsers are ignoring our computer privacy and routinely gathering our information in several ways and handing out to those unknown to us.